JonPSmith/AuthPermissions.AspNetCore/Roadmap.md

 ## First proper release - 1.0.0

 Second release of AuthPermissions with "single instance of the web app" limitation removed.

 ### Summary of new features

 - Has "only run once" library to manage migrations / seeding
 - new Example3 - an example of using simple tenants with Azure Active Directory (MVC)
 - Various small improvements
+  - Add log of the setup of AuthP's library to help identify problems.

 ### Limitations